ReactiveBayes/RxInfer.jl/docs/src/manuals/meta-specification.md

 end
 ```

-If you add node-specific meta to your model this way, then you do not need to use the `meta` keyword argument in the `infer` function.
+If you add node-specific meta to your model this way, you do not need to use the `meta` keyword argument in the `infer` function.

 ## Create your own meta